vedikaS-byte/eds-223-hw-2/README.md

 -   `figs`: Contains finalized versions of figures.

 -   `.gitignore`: Contain files ignored for ease of updating repository (ie. ignore data).

+    -   `data`: Contains EJScreen geodatabase and associated metadata, biodiversity observations from the Global Biodiversity Information Facility, and HOLC inequality data from the Digital Scholarship Lab.

 ## Data Description and Access